waseemfarooq47/stash2/README.md

 <br>
 Hello this project is about teaching stashing
 <br>
-we got merge and rebase
+we got merge and rebase and fork